The department is a lively community that is recognised internationally as one of the top centres for research and teaching in development studies.

 A number of students on the course are also regularly accepted onto the Overseas Development Institute's Fellowship scheme; in recent years an average of 3-4 students were offered places.

-Please refer to the course webpage on the University Graduate Admissions website for full information on selection criteria, application deadlines and English language requirements.
-Also see our How to Apply page.
+Please refer to the course webpage on the University's Graduate Admissions pages for full information on selection criteria, application deadlines and English language requirements.

 Enquiries about the MSc in Economics for Development should be addressed to the Graduate Student Administrator, admissions@qeh.ox.ac.uk.